John Crook Scholarships

 Professor Crook came up to St John’s from South London on a Scholarship in 1939, being the only child of parents of modest means.
 After exemplary war service, Professor Crook reached the top of his chosen academic profession as Professor of Ancient History at Cambridge University.
 He was a world expert on Roman Law and Legal Practices and taught Greek and Latin language to classics scholars.

-A donor has offered full funding for a new scholarship to be awarded in John Crook’s name and memory, which reflects the spirit of his achievements and which sets out to offer opportunities at St John’s to gifted students from similar backgrounds.
-The first John Crook Scholarship award was made in 2010 to Elizabeth Monaghan, an honours graduate in English from the Open University.
+A donor has offered full funding for a scholarship to be awarded in John Crook’s name and memory, which reflects the spirit of his achievements and which sets out to offer opportunities at St John’s to gifted students from similar backgrounds.
+The first John Crook Scholarship award was made in 2010 to Elizabeth Monaghan, an honours graduate in English from the Open University, and eight scholarships have been awarded since then.

 'Fifty years ago I sent three letters, blind, addressed to the Senior Tutors at Balliol, Trinity and St John's, enclosing an essay I had written and asking for a place.
 I knew neither the Tutors names nor their proper addresses.